yliu-cs/IELTS/Speak/Speak Note.md

 			* provided me a lot of detailed information - the latest model
 				* like it totally without any manual operation
 				* this machine can empty and clean itself when it's done
-				* I don't have to pay attenion on it, then I can do whatever I want like focus on my heavy work
+				* I don't have to pay attention on it, then I can do whatever I want like focus on my heavy work
 				* The robot has advanced navigation systems to ensure they never miss an inch
 			* livestreamer ... professional to promote ...
 			* placed an order online